 Eye examination should be reasonably complete.
 Best corrected visual acuity is measured.
 The eyes are inspected for redness.
 Visual fields are assessed in all patients.
 However, recognition of visual field defects by bedside examination is very insensitive, so inability to show such a defect is not evidence that the patient has full visual fields.
 Extraocular movements and pupillary light responses are assessed.
 If patients have a red eye or eye pain, the corneas are examined under magnification after fluorescein staining, and slit-lamp examination is done if possible.
 Ocular pressure is measured (tonometry).

 Ophthalmoscopy is the most important part of the examination; it is done after dilating the pupils.
-To dilate the pupils, the physician first makes sure to record pupillary size and light responses, then instills drops, usually 1 drop each of a short-acting α-adrenergic agonist (eg, 2.5% phenylephrine) and a cycloplegic (eg, 1% tropicamide or 1% cyclopentolate).
+To dilate the pupils, the physician first makes sure to record pupillary size and light responses, then instills drops, usually 1 drop each of a short-acting alpha-adrenergic agonist and a cycloplegic.
 The pupils are fully dilated about 20 minutes after these drops are instilled.
 Ophthalmoscopy is done by a nonophthalmologist using a direct ophthalmoscope.
 An ophthalmologist does indirect ophthalmoscopy, which provides a more complete view of the retina, particularly the periphery.

 The following findings are of particular concern:

 Loss of vision, diffuse or focal (visual field defect)